lachlanbell/SwiftOTP/README.md

 * [Base32](https://github.com/norio-nomura/Base32) by Norio Nomura ([License](https://github.com/norio-nomura/Base32/blob/master/LICENSE))

 Please include the respective licenses in addition to the SwiftOTP license in your project.

+Some parts of the password generator code were adapted from the [old Google Authenticator source](https://github.com/google/google-authenticator).